Sokoto Nigeria Travel Guide

 Generally lighter, eaten in the early evening.

-Widely available in neighborhood places to eat and homes.
+Widely available in local eateries and homes.

-Find this in the majority of local restaurants.
+Find this in nearly all local restaurants.

-A popular street food and the morning meal item.
+A popular street food and breakfast item.

 Several hotels, like Giginya Coral Hotel, have restaurants serving Nigerian and sometimes limited continental cuisine.
 Standalone options offer a step up from basic eateries.